Best Italian Chicken Meatballs {Paleo, Whole30}

 • Add chicken, garlic, parsley, oregano, basil, almond flour, and salt to a large bowl; then, use a spoon or your hands to stir everything together.
 Place bowl in the refrigerator for 30 minutes to allow mixture to firm up.

 • Remove mixture from refrigerator.
 At this time you'll want to preheat your oven to 350°.
-Then, heat 1-2 tablespoon olive oil in an oven-proof skillet over medium-high heat.
+Then, heat 1-2 tbsp olive oil in an oven-proof skillet over medium-high heat.
 Use your hands to form mixture into meatballs, placing the meatballs directly into the skillet.
 Sear the meatballs for 3-4 minutes until golden brown on all sides.

 • Pour sauce into the skillet, then place the whole skillet in the oven and bake the meatballs for 20-25 minutes or until they're cooked through.